arctern-io/arctern-bootcamp/nytaxi_en/README.md

 <img src="./pic/nyc_taxi_pickup_all.png">

-The map results support select and drag, we can see it has noisy data, because the pick-up point are painted on the sea.
-In fact, all the data should be concentrated on land.
-These noisy data need to clean and filter.
+With the visualized results on the map, we can identify the noisy data easily.
+As some of the pick-up locations are in the ocean, these noisy data need to be filtered.

 #### 1.3 Data filter

-In order to correctly analyze the NYC taxi data, we will filter the data according to the topographic map of New York City.
-The data that is not in the New York City map is regarded as noisy and needed filtered.
-This step will also introduce how to loaded GeoJSON data and converted it to "EPSG: 4326", which is the latitude and longitude coordinates.
+In order to get rid of the noisy data, we can filter the data according to the topographic map of New York City.
+The idea is that, if the pick-up or drop-off location is not within the New York City boundary, this rocord should be filtered.
+To do this, we also need to converted the New York City topographic map stored in the GeoJSON data format to "EPSG: 4326" geodetic coordinate system.

 ##### 1.3.1 Data convert

-Read the topographic data map of New York City.
-The topographic data is stored in GeoJSON format.
-First, use Arctern to load the GeoJSON data:
+Load the New York City topographic map from the GeoJSON file with Arctern:

 ```python
 import shapefile